Localized Malignant Mesothelioma

 One study reviewed the literature but found it difficult to come up with a good average or median survival time.
 Some studies indicated a median survival of 12 to 36 months, while others reported median survival times of up to 29 months.[5]

-What was clear from these studies was that survival time is longer and prognosis significantly more favorable for a diagnosis of localized as compared to diffuse mesothelioma.
+These studies clearly showed that survival time is longer and the prognosis is significantly more favorable for a diagnosis of localized mesothelioma compared to diffuse mesothelioma.

 Localized malignant mesothelioma is rare, but it does occur, both with and without known asbestos exposure.
 How it will progress is not always certain, but patients with this type of mesothelioma have a better chance of survival after aggressive surgery.
 Getting an accurate diagnosis as early as possible is essential.